What is a Voltage divider?

 When two or more resistors are connected in series, the current that flows through them is the same.
-The equivalent resistor is obtained adding all the resistors values, and we can find the current using the Ohm’s Law: I = V / Rs, where Rs = R1 + R2 + R3
+The equivalent resistor in series is obtained adding all the resistors values.
+Current in the circuit is obtained using the Ohm’s Law: I = V / Rs, where Rs = R1 + R2 + R3

 To find out what the voltage on any of the resistor of the circuit is, we use a voltage divider formula.
 We know that on a series resistor circuit the current is the same for all the resistors, so using the Ohm’s Law for each resistor we find the following formulas: